 “The jail is very dirty – it has been unclean and mismanaged for a long time.
 There is currently an outbreak of ear infections and skin infections.
 In my dorm of 20 men, five have ear infections (including myself – I need antibiotics – external antibiotics failed so now I am on oral antibiotic ‘sulfamethoxazle’.

 The skin conditions are even more numerous.
-The nurse, Judy Foster, (a kind person) is busy.
+The nurse, Julie Foster, (a kind person) is busy.
 She often prescribes an antihistamine first, fruitlessly, then external antibiotics mostly fruitlessly, then amoxicillin or the thing I am on are taken orally.

 There is a lice outbreak in the female dorm.

 OVER HALF THE DORM IS SICK.
 I put in a request to waive the $20 nurse visit fees during this time of epidemic sickness in the jail.